 Usually, sushi morsels are served in twos (nikan), but you can ask for single or multiple pieces.
 Select the items you want to eat as a course, which will be brought to you in the traditional order, starting with shellfish and ending with tuna (maguro).
 Everyone likes maguro, but ordering only that isn’t good etiquette!
 Try some non-raw fish dishes, such as the egg roll, grilled freshwater eel (unagi), or sweet saltwater eel (anago).

 How to Eat Sushi

 Sushi is served with a small dish of soy for dipping and some sliced ginger.
-One should eat sushi with the fingers after dipping it in soy, but don’t dip the rice side, or it might crumble – always dip the fish side!
-Sushi is never nibbled either; just put the whole thing in your mouth then savour the flavors.
+After dipping it in soy, one should eat sushi with the fingers, but don’t dip the rice side, or it might crumble – always dip the fish side!
+Sushi is never nibbled either; just put the whole thing in your mouth and savor the flavors.
 Sliced ginger is an aid to digestion and is best eaten between dishes, preparing your taste buds for the next word.
-Hot green tea is also provided and is an integral part of the sushi experience.
+Hot green tea is also provided and integral to the sushi experience.